-Want to know why international students get rejected?
-Then you are on the right page.
+Want to know why international students get rejected? then you are on the right page.
 Keep reading.

 From understanding the admissions process to developing a strong application package, we’ll provide the advice you need to make your application stand out.